Silianglei/FinalProject/README.md

 ## Description
 For The Win is a game in which multiple people compete to solve math problems as fast as they can.
-There is a timer set for 45 seconds, and a math problem is projected on the player’s screens.
+Each round, the screen will clear and a new math problem is projected on the player’s screens.
 The players have to compute the answer as fast as possible and enter in their answer.
-The round ends when a player answers a question correctly, when all players have answered incorrectly, or when the timer ends.
-The first players to have three correct answers wins.
+The round ends when a player answers a question correctly, or when all players have answered incorrectly.
+The first players to have 10 points.
 If time allows we may create an elo system where users can improve their rating over time.